 - Is my pet suffering, even though physical pain is not evident?

 Please feel free to contact our office to arrange to speak to one of our veterinarians so as to help you through this difficult decision.
 We’ll also prepare you with what to expect, so that there are no surprises on the day.
 We at Tsolum understand that this is the most difficult time for a pet owner and are here to help.
-Contact us at [email protected] or 778-428-6401.
+Please contact us today at (778) 428-6401.

 Once the decision is made

 Choosing a place to say good-bye to your pet is very important.
 It can be done at our clinic or in the comfort of your own home.
 You can decide.